-- antitrust class actions alleging conspiracy in the trading of federal agency bonds;
+- antitrust class actions alleging a conspiracy in the trading of federal agency bonds

-- antitrust class actions and other litigation alleging a conspiracy among Visa, MasterCard and certain banks to fix credit and debit card interchange fees and set network rules;
+- antitrust class actions and other litigation alleging a conspiracy among Visa, MasterCard and certain banks to set credit and debit card interchange fees and network rules

-- antitrust class action alleging a conspiracy to restrain competition in the credit default swaps market;
+- an antitrust class action alleging a conspiracy to restrain competition in the credit default swaps market

-Peco Foods in antitrust class actions alleging a conspiracy among broiler chicken producers to reduce output; and
+- Peco Foods in antitrust class actions alleging a conspiracy among broiler chicken producers to reduce output and employee wages

 Mr. Bershteyn’s recent administrative, appellate and constitutional representations include:

-- underwriters of Petrobras bonds in appeal of class certification in securities action (class certification vacated by the Second Circuit);
+underwriters of Petrobras' bonds in an appeal of class certification in a securities action (class certification vacated by the Second Circuit)

-In addition to having argued multiple appeals, Mr. Bershteyn maintains an active appellate amicus practice, including:
+In addition to having argued multiple appeals, Mr. Bershteyn maintains an active appellate amicus practice and has represented:

-- on behalf of Intel Corporation in Helsinn Healthcare v.
-Teva Pharmaceuticals (U.S. Supreme Court 2018) (patent);
+- Intel Corporation in Helsinn Healthcare v.
+Teva Pharmaceuticals (U.S. Supreme Court 2018) (patent)

-- on behalf of a coalition of businesses in Texas v.
-United States (U.S. Supreme Court 2016 and U.S. Court of Appeals for the Fifth Circuit 2015) (executive action on undocumented immigrants);
+- a coalition of businesses in Texas v.
+United States (U.S. Supreme Court 2016 and U.S. Court of Appeals for the Fifth Circuit 2015) (executive action on undocumented immigrants)

-- on behalf of organizations of physicians and nurses in Whole Women’s Health v.
-Cole (U.S. Supreme Court 2016) (reproductive rights);
+- organizations of physicians and nurses in Whole Women’s Health v.
+Cole (U.S. Supreme Court 2016) (reproductive rights)

-- on behalf of the American Public Health Association and Whitman-Walker Health in Obergefell v.
-Hodges (U.S. Supreme Court 2015) (same-sex marriage equality);
+- the American Public Health Association and Whitman-Walker Health in Obergefell v.
+Hodges (U.S. Supreme Court 2015) (same-sex marriage equality)

-- on behalf of former government officials in King v.
-Burwell (U.S. Supreme Court 2015) (interpretation of the Affordable Care Act);
+- former government officials in King v.
+Burwell (U.S. Supreme Court 2015) (interpretation of the Affordable Care Act)

-- on behalf of the Carter Center in Williams-Yulee v.
-Florida Bar (U.S. Supreme Court 2014) (First Amendment in judicial elections);
+- the Carter Center in Williams-Yulee v.
+Florida Bar (U.S. Supreme Court 2014) (First Amendment in judicial elections)

-- on behalf of the Domestic Violence Empowerment and Legal Appeals Project in Ohio v.
-Clark (U.S. Supreme Court 2014) (Confrontation Clause of the Sixth Amendment);
+- the Domestic Violence Empowerment and Legal Appeals Project in Ohio v.
+Clark (U.S. Supreme Court 2014) (Confrontation Clause of the Sixth Amendment)

 From 2009 to 2013, Mr. Bershteyn held a number of senior legal and regulatory positions at the White House and its Office of Management and Budget (OMB).
 As acting administrator of the Office of Information and Regulatory Affairs (OIRA), Mr. Bershteyn headed the federal agency charged with reviewing significant regulations promulgated by other executive branch agencies.
 His tenure included significant rulemakings in such areas as health care, environmental protection, transportation and financial services.
 Mr. Bershteyn also oversaw federal policy on information, including privacy, and led the Obama administration’s initiative to promote international regulatory cooperation.